Boundedness of finite morphisms onto Fano manifolds with large Fano index: Higher Picard number case, Proof of Theorem

 \begin{proof} Suppose to the contrary that $X$ admits an int-amplified endomoprhism $f$.
 By the ramification divisor formula, such $X$ is a Fano manifold of dimension $2n$ and of index $n$.
 Let $Y:=Y_1\times Y_2=\mathbb{P}^n\times\mathbb{P}^n$ and $\pi:X\to Y$ the double cover.
 Let $p_i:Y\to Y_i\cong\mathbb{P}^n$ be the two projections and $\pi_i:X\to Y_i$ the two Fano contractions.
 Then $f$ descends to an int-amplified endomorphism $g_i$ on $Y_i$ after iteration (cf.~\cite[Theorem 1.10]{Men20}).
 Let $g:=g_1\times g_2$ be the induced map on $Y$.
 We have the following commutative diagram.

 Let $B=B_\pi$ be the branch divisor of $\pi$, which is non-empty since $Y$ is simply connected. \begin{claim} Write $B=\cup B_i\subseteq Y$ as a union of prime divisors.
 Then each component $B_i$ dominates both $Y_1$ and $Y_2$.
 Further, each $B_i$ does not lie in the branch locus $B_g$ of $g$. \end{claim} \begin{proof} Suppose $B_i$ comes from $Y_1$ (similar arguments work for $Y_2$), i.e., $B_i=p_1^*(p_1(B_i))$.
 By the cone theorem (cf.~\cite[Theorem 3.7]{KM98}), $\pi^*B_i=\pi_1^*(p_1(B_i))$ is reduced and irreducible (cf.~\cite[Proposition 2.17]{MZZ22}); in particular, $B_i$ does not lie in the branch locus of $\pi$, a contradiction.
 Hence, each $B_i$ dominates both $Y_1$ and $Y_2$.
 The first half of our claim is proved.
-For the second half, note that the branch locus $B_g$ of $g$ is $p_1^*(B_{g_1})+p_2^*(B_{g_2})$.
+For the second half, note that the branch locus $B_g$ of $g$ is $p_1^*(B_{g_1})+p_2^*(B_{g_2})$, where $B_{g_1}$ and $B_{g_2}$ are the branch divisors of $g_1$ and $g_2$, respectively.
 By the first half of our claim, we have $B_i\not\subseteq B_g$ and the second half is thus proved. \end{proof} Now we come back to proving Lemma \ref{lem-double-cover}.
 By Claim \ref{claim-lem-double}, each irreducible component $B_i$ is not contained in $B_g$ and therefore we have the following reduced decomposition

 with $B_i(k)$ being distinct prime divisors on $Y$.
 Since $B_i\subseteq B_\pi\subseteq B_{\pi\circ f}=B_{g\circ\pi}$ but $B_i\not\subseteq B_g$ for each $i$, there exists at least one component in $g^*B_i$ which lies in the branch locus of $\pi$.
 Without loss of generality, one may assume that $B_i(1)\subseteq B_\pi$ for each $i$.
 Since $B_i(1)\neq B_j(1)$ for any $i\neq j$, we have $B_\pi=\cup_iB_i(1)$ by the bijection of the components; hence, $g(B_\pi)=B_\pi$.
 Since $\deg(\pi)=2$, we further have $\pi^*B_\pi=2\pi^{-1}(B_\pi)$.
 Then